baliga-lab/cmonkey2/README.md

     ./run_tests.sh

-### Running cMonkey
+### Running cmonkey2

-In general, you should be able to run cmonkey-python on microbial gene expressions with
+In general, you should be able to run cmonkey2 on microbial gene expressions with

     ./cmonkey.py --organism <organism-code> --ratios <tab separated file of gene expressions>